 Trial set to begin in Paul’s lawsuit against attacker

 BOWLING GREEN, Ky.
-(AP) — Republican U.S. Sen. Rand Paul is going to court in his civil suit against the neighbor who broke his ribs with a hard tackle while he was doing yard work at his Kentucky home.
+(AP) — A jury was seated Monday in Kentucky in a civil lawsuit that Republican U.S. Sen. Rand Paul brought against the neighbor who broke his ribs with a hard tackle while Paul was doing yard work.

-Jury selection began Monday in Paul’s lawsuit against Rene Boucher for the 2017 attack that left the senator with multiple broken ribs.
+The 2017 attack left the senator with multiple broken ribs.
 Paul is seeking up to $500,000 in compensatory damages and up to $1 million in punitive damages.
-Both men were in the courtroom.

-Boucher pleaded guilty to assaulting a member of Congress and was sentenced to 30 days in prison.
-Federal prosecutors have appealed the sentence, saying it’s too lenient.
+Paul’s neighbor, Rene Boucher, pleaded guilty to assaulting a member of Congress and was sentenced to 30 days behind bars.